 How to Help Your Child Thrive in Two Households

-In this post, we’ll break down the difference between effective and ineffective co-parenting, and offer actionable tips to help your child feel secure, supported, and emotionally healthy in two households.
+In this post, we’ll break down the difference between effective and ineffective co-parenting and offer actionable tips to help your child feel secure, supported, and emotionally healthy in two households.

 What Is Effective Co-Parenting?

-Signs of effective co-parenting include:
+Some clear signs of effective co-parenting include:

 • Open, respectful communication between parents